AIM3-RUC/Youmakeup_Challenge2022/README.md

 This repo provides data downloads and baseline codes for the MTVG and MDVC sub-challenges in the [4th PIC Challenge](http://www.picdataset.com/) held in conjunction with [ACM MM 2022](https://2022.acmmm.org/).

-If you have any questions, you can contact us with youmakeup2022@163.com.
+If you have any questions, please contact us with youmakeup2022@163.com.

 ## Dataset  Introduction